Altanis/DiepShowdown/README.md

 ## What features are going to be implemented?
 WIP.

+## Credits
+Thank you to **Bismuth** for providing me with a tank renderer which I was able to make tank sources out of!

 ## To-do list:
 - [x] Create a WebSocket server and a database system.
 - [x] Implement a login system (just registration with a desired username and password).